 Whilst Polyphemus quite frankly deserved this blinding after he tried to imprison and kill Odysseus and his men, Poseidon simply does not let the matter rest and is seen as a rather evil god throughout the Homeric epic.

-Later on as well, when Aeneas reluctantly leaves his new lover Dido, the Queen of Carthage, he again seeks Neptune’s assistance.
-In order for Neptune to grant it however, he takes the life of Aeneas’s helmsman Palinurus as a sacrifice.
-Whilst this in itself proves that Neptune’s assistance was not granted completely freely, it is a markedly different presentation of the sea god, from the one we receive in the Homeric, and Greek, Odyssey.
+Later on, when Aeneas reluctantly leaves his new lover Dido, the Queen of Carthage, he again seeks Neptune’s assistance.
+In order for Neptune to grant it, however, he takes the life of Aeneas’s helmsman Palinurus as a sacrifice.
+Whilst this in itself proves that Neptune’s assistance was not granted completely freely, it is a markedly different presentation of the sea god, from the one we receive in the Homeric and Greek Odyssey.

 Neptune’s Family and Consorts

-As with Poseidon, Neptune was the son of the chief Titan, who in Roman mythology was called Saturn, whereas his mother was the primordial deity Ops, or Opis.
-Whilst Neptune’s Italian origins did not necessarily place him as son of the chief deity, it was inevitable that he would come to be seen as such, after his assimilation with Poseidon.
+As with Poseidon, Neptune was the son of the chief Titan, who in Roman mythology was called Saturn, whereas his mother was the primordial deity Ops or Opis.
+Whilst Neptune’s Roman origins did not necessarily place him as the son of the chief deity, it was inevitable that he would come to be seen as such, after his assimilation with Poseidon.

 As a result, in many modern accounts, he shares the same origin story with the Greek god, assisting his siblings in order to kill their father, before mandating their respective domains of rulership.

-As previously mentioned, and like many Roman Gods, Neptune had his own festival as well – the Neptunalia.
-Unlike many other Roman religious festivals however, there isn’t much known about the two-day annual event, save for some details from Roman writers such as Livy and Varro.
+Neptune had his own festival as well – the Neptunalia.
+Unlike many other Roman religious festivals, however, there isn’t much known about the two-day annual event, save for some details from Roman writers such as Livy and Varro.

 Games at the Neptunalia